mpeg5/xevd/README.md

     You can change '-G' option with proper version of Visual Studio.

 ## How to use
-XEVD supports baseline profiles of EVC.
+XEVD supports mainline and baseline profiles of EVC.

 | OPTION                | DEFAULT   | DESCRIPTION                                    |
 |-----------------------|-----------|------------------------------------------------|